 FORMER STAR ATHLETE ZOLA BUDD RECOUNTS HER DARKEST MOMENT ON THE TRACK and the strength it took to move on.
-As South Africans engage in a national conversation about values, cost Budd explains to Karien Jonckeere the role forgiving played in life.
+As South Africans engage in a national conversation about values, Budd explains to Karien Jonckeere the role forgiving played in life.

-It’s been almost 22 years since that fateful day when a young barefoot South African, tadalafil running in the colours of Britain, made the headlines of almost every newspaper in the world.
+It’s been almost 22 years since that fateful day when a young barefoot South African, running in the colours of Britain, made the headlines of almost every newspaper in the world.

 While the memory of those articles and analyses have faded with time, the feeling of animosity exuded by a crowd of 90 000 fiercely patriotic Americans is not something that can be easily forgotten.